jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

 (2) A court may hear and determine any proceedings before it under Part 1 in conjunction with any proceedings under Part 3 in any case where both proceedings are in respect of the same person, whether or not the parties to the proceedings are the same.
 (3) If it appears to a court hearing an application under Part 1 that a property order should be made, either in addition to or instead of a personal order, or if it appears to a court hearing an application under Part 3 that a personal order should be made, either in addition to or instead of a property order, the court may make all such orders and give all such directions as may be necessary to facilitate the hearing of an application under Part 3 or (as the case may require) Part 1.

-### 65 Appointment of barrister or solicitor by court or Registrar
+### 65 Appointment of lawyer to represent person in respect of whom application made
-(1) On an application for the exercise of the court's jurisdiction under this Act, a court or the Registrar of a court must appoint a barrister or solicitor to represent the person in respect of whom the application is made, unless the court or the Registrar is satisfied that the person has retained or will retain a barrister or solicitor.
+(1) On an application for the exercise of the court's jurisdiction under this Act, a court or the Registrar of a court must appoint a lawyer to represent the person in respect of whom the application is made, unless the court or the Registrar is satisfied that the person has retained or will retain a lawyer.
-(2) So far as may be practicable, it shall be the duty of the barrister or solicitor appointed under subsection (1) to— (a) contact the person in respect of whom the application is made, explain to that person the nature and purpose of the application, and ascertain and give effect to that person's wishes in respect of the application; and
+(2) So far as may be practicable, it shall be the duty of the lawyer appointed under subsection (1) to— (a) contact the person in respect of whom the application is made, explain to that person the nature and purpose of the application, and ascertain and give effect to that person's wishes in respect of the application; and
   (b) evaluate the solutions for the problem for which an order is sought submitted by other parties to the proceedings, taking account of the need to find a solution that—
     (i) makes the least restrictive intervention possible in the life of the person in respect of whom the application is made, having regard to the degree of incapacity or incompetence of that person; and
     (ii) enables or encourages the person in respect of whom the application is made to develop and exercise such capacity or competence that the person may have to the greatest extent possible.
-(3) Without limiting anything in the preceding provisions of this section, in respect of any application for the exercise of the court's jurisdiction under this Act, a court may appoint, or direct the Registrar of the court to appoint, a barrister or solicitor to assist the court.
+(3)
-(4) A barrister or solicitor appointed under this section may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the person in respect of whom the application is made or by the court.
+(4) A lawyer appointed under this section may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the person in respect of whom the application is made or by the court.
-(5) Fees for professional services provided by barristers or solicitors appointed under this section, and reasonable expenses incurred,—
-  (a) may be determined in accordance with regulations made under this Act; and (b) are payable out of public money appropriated by Parliament for the purpose.
+(5) Fees for professional services provided by lawyers appointed under this section, and reasonable expenses incurred,— (a) may be determined in accordance with regulations made under this Act; and (b) are payable out of public money appropriated by Parliament for the purpose.
-(6) The bill of costs rendered by a barrister or solicitor appointed under this section shall be given to the Registrar of the court in which the proceedings were heard, and the Registrar may tax the bill of costs.
+(6) An invoice rendered by a lawyer appointed under this section for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.
-(7) If the barrister or solicitor is dissatisfied with the decision of the Registrar as to the amount of the bill, the barrister or solicitor may, within 14 days after the date of the decision, apply to a Family Court Judge to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.
+(7) If the lawyer is dissatisfied with the decision of the Registrar as to the amount of the invoice, the lawyer may, within 14 days after the date of the decision, apply to a Family Court Judge to review the decision; and the Judge may make such order varying or confirming the decision as the Judge considers fair and reasonable.
 (8) Notwithstanding subsection (5), the court shall have regard to the means of any party to the proceedings or the person in respect of whom the application is made, and shall, if it thinks proper, order any party or the person to refund to the Crown such amount as the court specifies in respect of any fees or expenses paid under that subsection; and the amount ordered to be refunded shall be a debt due to the Crown by that party or by that person and shall be recoverable accordingly in any court of competent jurisdiction.

+### 65A Appointment of lawyer to assist court
+In any proceedings under this Act, a court may—
+  (a) appoint a lawyer to assist the court; or
+  (b) direct the Registrar of the court to appoint a lawyer to assist the court.

+### 65B Payment of lawyer appointed under section 65A
+(1) The fees and expenses of any lawyer appointed under section 65A must— (a) be determined in accordance with regulations made under section 16D of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and
+  (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.
+(2) An invoice rendered by a lawyer appointed under section 65A for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.
+(3) A lawyer who is dissatisfied with the decision of the Registrar as to the amount of the invoice may, within 14 days after the date of the decision, apply to a Family Court Judge to review the decision, and the Judge may on the application make any order varying or confirming the decision that the Judge considers fair and reasonable.
+(4) Where the fees and expenses of a lawyer appointed under section 65A have been paid under subsection (1)(b), the court may, if it thinks it appropriate, order a party to the proceedings to refund to the Crown an amount that the court specifies in respect of those fees and expenses, and the amount ordered to be refunded is a debt due to the Crown by that party and, in default of payment of that amount, payment may be enforced, by order of a District Court or the High Court, as the case may require, in the same manner as a judgment of that court.

 **Pre-hearing conferences**